NFL Separation Report: Best receivers at beating coverage to get open

 It’s never too early to start preparing for next season, and for PFF, that means looking at ways to improve PFF Premium Stats.
 One way we’re looking to enhance the experience is by introducing more data into the mix.

-In recent weeks, we have presented our “Separation Percentage” for receivers to see who’s creating space and making an impact downfield.
+This season, we presented our “Separation Percentage” for receivers to see who created space and made an impact downfield.

-Here is how the league's pass-catchers have fared after 17 weeks of action.
+Here is how the league's pass-catchers fared after 18 weeks of action.

 What is Separation Percentage?